plafer/Tissue.jl/README.md

 + Flow limiter: Have a `desired_rate` parameter, which we don't surpass.
 + Flow limiter: if a `process()` ran way slower all of a sudden for a couple of shots, maybe send a message so that the generator rate is reevaluated.
++ Some nice error messages and reference number (e.g. E1032), similar to what Rust does

 # Fundamental issues to de-risk
 + Multi-threading can [break finalizers](https://docs.julialang.org/en/v1/manual/multi-threading/#Safe-use-of-Finalizers)